 ELLA FITZGERALD KARAOKE

 Celebrate 100 years of Ella by singing your favorite Ella Fitzgerald song.
+While Ms Fitzgerald famously sang Stars Fell on Alabama we believe there will be other stars making music in our city summer solstice.

 MASS APPEAL – HARMONICA, GUITAR, DRUM